Views: 0 Author: Site Editor Publish Time: 2025-03-04 Origin: Site

 Compatible with modern tactical accessories

-High-cut design for better mobility
+High-cut design for increased mobility

 Ideal for special forces and tactical units